 3. Keep your toiletries with you, as well as one change of clothes in case you are separated from your checked luggage.
 A corollary: on overnight flights it’s a good idea to pack your toothbrush in your purse — when you arrive at your destination you can brush your teeth in the bathroom and feel like you’re starting the day afresh (no matter how little sleep you got on the plane).

 4. A few lightweight additions can really make a difference in your trip.
 For example, flip flops are great to go wherever because it gives you something to walk around in your hotel room if the carpeting is gross; they’re also great to use if you end up using the hotel’s pool.
 Travel candles can give you a real sense of home and get rid of any weird hotel smells.
 Also, if you’re staying at a lower-end hotel and doubt you’ll have one of those comfy spa robes, a lightweight robe can be a great way to feel more comfortable in your home — for example, Hammacher Schlemmer offers a lightweight robe that was rated “best overall” by the Wall Street Journal.
-(The Lightweight Travel Robe., available for $69.)
+(Pictured: The Lightweight Travel Robe., available for $69.
+This jersey robe at Nordstrom also looks great!)
 We also swear by our LeSportsac weekend duffle — we keep it in the front compartment of our rolling bag, and have found it to be incredibly useful in two different situations.
 First, you’re on a trip and end up buying far too much stuff while on vacation — if you end up having to check a piece of luggage, this one is incredibly durable and has a lock on the zipper.
 (We actually just leave the keys on the bag so the TSA can get into it if they need to, but the locks help assuage our fears of our luggage splitting open while it’s being handled by the airport.)
 Second, it can also be great if you’re confronted by someone from TSA who insists that you can’t carry your rolling bag, your purse, AND your magazines on all at once — we’ve just stuffed our reading material and our purse into the Weekender and been allowed through.
 The distinctive colors on the bags (and they come in basic black as well as a wide variety of colors and prints) also make it super easy to identify as yours.
-(Pictured: LeSportsac – Large Weekender Bag (Zewow) – Bags and Luggage, available at Zappos for $112.)
+(Pictured: these LeSportsac bags are awesome!)

 5. Finally, keep an envelope in your purse for travel receipts.
 This way, during your trip you know exactly where all of your receipts are going, and you can even write on the outside of the envelope what the receipts are that you’re sticking in there.
 Then, when you get back to the office, you can just hand the envelope to your secretary and have her put together your T&E. (Pictured: our own lists from our recent trip to Louisville.)